cloud-gov/cg-site/_docs/orgs-spaces/limits.md

 (1 GB * 1 instance) + (1 GB * 2 instances) = 3 GB
 ```

-Since 1 GB of memory overhead is required when deploying or redeploying applications,

-developers in this org **could not**:
+Developers in this org **could not**:

-- Increase the memory allocation for any of their applications
-- Deploy a new application
+- Deploy a new application with more 1 GB of memory

-None of those options would work because the remaining 1 GB of memory is reserved for staging applications.
+- Add any application instances for their running applications

-However, developers in this org **could**:
+Developers in this org **could**:

-- Launch new [tasks](https://docs.cloudfoundry.org/devguide/using-tasks.html#run-tasks) using up to 1 GB of memory.
+- Launch new [tasks](https://docs.cloudfoundry.org/devguide/using-tasks.html#run-tasks) using up to 1 GB of total memory.
 Launching tasks on existing applications does not require staging those applications, thus the [memory overhead for application staging is not necessary](#memory-overhead-for-staging-applications).
+- Deploy application(s) using less than or equal to 1 GB of memory for the total number of instances, for example:
+  - 1 application instance using 1 GB of memory or less
+  - 2 application instances each using 512 MB of memory or less
+  - 4 application instances each using 256 MB of memory or less

 ## Updating a quota